-Section 14 Lunch Program
+Section 13 Lunch Program

 Maywood Public School has a lunch program for the students and staff.
-Maywood Public School will serve a nutritionally balanced lunch each day school is in session starting at 11:15.
-Students will be able to purchase a lunch that will not exceed \$3 in price.
+Maywood Public School will serve a nutritionally balanced breakfast and lunch each day school is in session starting at 7:30 and 11:15 am.
+Students will be able to purchase a breakfast and lunch that will not exceed \$3.50 in price.
 Adults can purchase lunch at \$3.75.